eezstreet/SWATEliteForce/README.md

 ## WHO WE ARE: ELITE SQUAD ##
 * eezstreet: Team Lead, Programming, Map Editing
 * Jose21Crisis: Programming, Weapons Analysis
-* kevinfoley: Programming, Model Editing
 * Rangar: Music (Composition), Textures
 * TheTCREngineer: Models
 * sandman332: Programming

 ## RETIRED ELITE SQUAD ##
-mezzokoko: Programming
+* mezzokoko: Programming
+* kevinfoley: Programming, Model Editing

 *... if there is anyone I missed, feel free to send me a message on Moddb, and this will be corrected. --eezstreet*